Carlos Santana Player Props: Pirates vs. White Sox

-On Saturday, Carlos Santana (coming off going 1-for-4 with a home run and an RBI) and the Pittsburgh Pirates play the Chicago White Sox, whose starting pitcher will be Mike Clevinger.
-First pitch is at 6:35 PM ET.
+On Sunday, Carlos Santana (on the back of going 3-for-4 with two RBI) and the Pittsburgh Pirates play the Chicago White Sox, whose starting pitcher will be Michael Kopech.
+First pitch is at 1:35 PM ET.

-He hit a home run while going 1-for-4 in his last game against the White Sox.
+In his last game, he had three hits (going 3-for-4 with two RBI) against the White Sox.

 Carlos Santana Game Info & Props vs. the White Sox